Interest In Tattoo Removal High As Removery Safely Opens Its Doors

 "We are not surprised to see an uptick in interest in tattoo removal during this extraordinary time," said Jo Kelton, COO of Removery.
 "We're hearing from so many people who are reflecting on their lives during quarantine, wanting to remove tattoos after making big changes in career or relationships, or just generally having more time to consider the image they want to project to the world."

-Tattoo removal is a rapidly expanding industry that is expected to increase to $27 million in global market size by 2023.
-The U.S. has the highest market share of any major country, and the fastest-growing segment of the market is laser tattoo removal, according to Allied Market Research.
-A Dalia Research survey finds that nearly one-third of an estimated 150 million Americans (50 million people) with tattoos have regrets about at least one of them.
+Tattoo removal is a rapidly expanding industry that, according to Market Research Future, is estimated to reach $4.8 billion in global market size by 2023.
+A Dalia Research survey finds that 46% of American’s (approximately 150 million people) have at least one tattoo.
 Removery estimates that 30 million people may be actively seeking removal or fading of a tattoo.

-"We are introducing Removery in an environment of unprecedented change," said Tom Weber, CEO of Removery.
-"Removing a tattoo can be a powerful force for renewal and reinvention, helping individuals chart a new course with a fresh perspective and freedom from the past."
+“We think it’s fitting that we are launching during this unprecedented environment where so many people are faced with some form of change or reinvention,” said Tom Weber, CEO of Removery.
+“Removing a tattoo can be a powerful force for renewal and change, helping individuals chart a new course with a fresh perspective and freedom from the past.”

 Removery is now open as per regional COVID-19 guidelines at 35 locations in Colorado, Florida, Georgia, Illinois, Indiana, Massachusetts, Michigan, Minnesota, Missouri, New York, Ohio, Pennsylvania, Tennessee, Texas, Utah, Virginia, and Ontario, Canada.
 Collectively, Removery laser specialists have completed more than 200,000 safe and effective laser tattoo removal treatments.
 The company plans to open an additional 200 locations internationally over the next five years.